ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/operations/compare-exchange/overview.dotnet.markdown

 This article is about non-session-specific compare-exchange operations.

-* A non-session specific compare-exchange [operation](../../../client-api/operations/what-are-operations) (described below) is performed on the [document store](../../../client-api/what-is-a-document-store) level.
+* A non-session-specific compare-exchange [operation](../../../client-api/operations/what-are-operations) (described below) is performed on the [document store](../../../client-api/what-is-a-document-store) level.
   It is therefore not part of the session transactions.